 Childhood Arrivals (DACA) of the United States must enroll at Ball State University through the Rinker Center for International Programs.
 Prospective students must meet all of the university’s international student admission requirements.

-Students applying for admission must submit the results of the Test of English as a Foreign Language (TOEFL) or International English Language Testing Services (IELTS) taken no more than twenty-four months before the date of admission.
 A student intending to enroll at Ball State University may be required to retake the TOEFL or IELTS before being admitted, regardless of the extent of previous training in English.
 Any exceptions to these rules must be approved by the Rinker Center for International Programs.
 For information about this program contact TOEFL at www.toefl.org or IELTS at www.ielts.org.
 Test results must be submitted to the university before a candidate’s application can be processed.

-Any student admitted conditionally with a score lower than 550 (paper-based)/79 (internet based) on the TOEFL or 6.5 on the IELTS will be required to take an English language proficiency exam during orientation to determine the English language courses that must be taken through the Intensive English Institute administered by the Department of English.
+Any student admitted conditionally with a score lower than 550 (paper-based)/79 (internet-based) on the TOEFL or 6.5 on the IELTS will be required to take an English language proficiency exam during orientation to determine the English language courses that must be taken through the Intensive English Institute administered by the Department of English.
 Upon completion of the IEI program, the students can pursue full- or part-time academic studies.
 Exceptions to these rules must be approved by the Rinker Center for International Programs, Intensive English Institute, and Graduate School.
-Departments may set a higher requirement than a score of 550/79 (TOEFL) or 6.5 (IELTS) for their majors.
 Any international student may take a course in English as a foreign language, for credit or noncredit, regardless of whether such a course is required.
 Any student who is required to take a course in English as a foreign language and whose progress is unsatisfactory will be required to repeat the course if the Rinker Center for International Programs and the chairperson of the relevant department deem it advisable.
 Before completing their course work in the Intensive English Institute, students are required to pass a test of their proficiency in English.